 When physicians suffer a burnout their patient’s care can also suffer; the chances for medical errors increase and quality of care decreases.
 Patients with dissatisfied physicians are less likely to adhere to their care plans, which can lead to health complications and increased expenditures.
 It may be time to shift from the Triple Aim to a Quadruple Aim, incorporating staff and provider satisfaction.

 Staff engagement and retention are the missing parts of the equation.
 By taking better care of physicians, they can, in turn, provide better care to their patients.
-The Annals of Family Medicine suggest some practical steps to address the fourth aim.
+The Annals of Family Medicine1 suggest some practical steps to address the fourth aim.

 - Use pre-visit planning and laboratory testing to cut wasted time on reviews and follow-ups.